 - Visiting any licensed restaurant for sit-down meals or for take-aways, or licensed premises if 18 years old.
 This includes having a meal with parents or other relatives.
-Pupils must not at any time be in the restaurant without the adults with whom they were given permission to go or go to a restaurant with the parents of another pupil without their own HM's permission; - Visiting any private home, even if the parents of a pupil request it; - To be out of the House after supper; - To go into Summertown or Oxford after brunch on a Sunday, or for Upper Sixth pupils to go into Oxford on a Saturday evening.
+Pupils must not at any time be in the restaurant without the adults with whom they were given permission to go or go to a restaurant with the parents of another pupil without their own HM's permission; - Visiting any private home, even if the parents of a pupil request it; - To be out of the House after supper, if not attending an official School activity (e.g. dance lesson or School society or talk. - To go into Summertown or Oxford after brunch on a Sunday, or for Upper Sixth pupils to go into Oxford on a Saturday evening.
 Oxford is defined as the city centre.